 Despite having my Series 6 and 63, I am not an investment expert, by any means, nor do I pretend to be.
 Luckily, there are free tools out there for people like me to allow me (and maybe you lol) to analyze your portfolio and investments.
-I personally use Morningstar’s free X-ray tool.
-Here’s background on Morningstar and why I use the tool.
+I personally use Morningstar’s portfolio X-ray tool.
+Here’s a background on Morningstar and why I use the tool.

 What is Morningstar?

 What is Morningstar X-Ray Tool and Where is It Available?

-How do we Use the X-Ray Tool?
+How Do We Use the X-Ray Tool?

-Then click “Show Instant X-Ray”
+3. Then click “Show Instant X-Ray”

 Check out how much information you get!

-What did I learn from Morningstar X-Ray Tool?
+What Did I Learn From Morningstar X-Ray Tool?

 That I may be too heavily invested in cash for my age!
-What is a 28 year old doing with 6% in Cash.
+What is a 28-year-old doing with 6% in Cash?
 I will be doing a post on re-balancing my 401(k).